-This global NGO traces its roots back to Thailand, where a small group of friends first started to organize community members for weekly beach cleans.
+This global NGO traces its roots back to Thailand, where a small group of friends first started to organise community members for weekly beach cleans.
 Today, there are more than 50 chapters across nine countries, almost half of which are right here in Thailand.
 These community members assemble weekly to hold trash cleanups and a range of other creative projects, uniting locals and tourists alike and often capping off with a sunset beer and food.
 Check the Trash Hero Thailand Facebook page for information of individual chapter active across the country.

-Constructed of eco-friendly materials and powered by natural energy sources, the property has integrated zero-waste goals into every aspect of its operation within the “Green lung of Bangkok” – the city’s last natural frontier situated right in its center.
+Constructed from eco-friendly materials and powered by natural energy sources, this property has integrated zero-waste goals into every aspect of its operation within the Green lung of Bangkok – the city’s last natural frontier.
 Wall insulation is made out of upcycled juice cartons; reclaimed wood makes up the walkways; 100% of outdoor lights are powered by wind and solar energy; all kitchen waste is composted; amenities are all locally sourced; “air cleaning plants” are grown in guest rooms to purify the air.
-What’s more, the property sources all guest amenities from local, eco-friendly businesses and commits to the removal of one kilo of trash from its Chao Phraya River per booking.
+What’s more, the property sources all guest amenities from local, eco-friendly businesses.

 Village visits and tribal homestays have been a burgeoning tourist economy in Thailand for many years, but critics question the ethics and sustainability of such activities.
 Chang Thun, a settlement in Trat Province, is one outstanding area that practices what is locally called Community Based Tourism, engaging visitors in traditional practices and regional history while preserving the integrity of the local culture.
 All projects are owned and managed by community members, limiting the threat of exploitation, with income generated circulated back into the community to help preserve its tradition.

 Years ago, a member of the Akha hilltribe set up a coffee production company to provide jobs and generate more local economy in the area.
 Today the coffee product is affectionately named Akha Ama Coffee, paying tribute to its founding mother – or Ama in the local language – and the local community continues to practice sustainable agriculture on its ancestral lands.
 Its three-day Coffee Journey invites tourists into the daily lives of the coffee farmers, from bean to cup.